 We are now thrown back to a position near to our starting point, of small groupings, struggling against the stream of opportunist tendencies.
 Historically, the Marxist movement has been thrown far back by isolation from the mass movement.

 The theoretical crudities and the fundamental political errors of the clique claiming to represent the International can be traced from the period after the war.
+Having learned little in the school of Trotsky, they were incapable of re-orientating the movement to great events.
 Had they conducted an honest self criticism of their errors at this time, and made a thorough analysis of their mistakes and the reasons for these mistakes, they could have built the movement on firm foundations.
-But having burned their fingers by repeating what they thought were the recipes of Trotsky, these cooks decided that the 'Cookbook of the Revolution' was no good, and proceeded to unceremoniously dump the teachings of the great masters through the window.
+But having burned their fingers by repeating what they thought were the recipes of Trotsky, these cooks decided that the “Cookbook of the Revolution” was no good, and proceeded to unceremoniously dump the teachings of the great masters through the window.
 They abandoned the theoretical ideas of Marxism and proceeded purely on the basis of empiricism and impressionism.

 But an explanation is not an excuse.
 Necessity has two sides.
 In preceding history, the degeneration of the Second and Third Internationals, due to objective as well as subjective factors, did not justify the leaders who had abandoned Marxism.
 It did not justify either reformism or Stalinism.
 Similarly, there is no justification for the crimes of sectarianism and opportunism which have been committed by the leaders of the so-called Fourth International for more than an entire generation.
 It is one thing to make an episodic mistake.
 Mistakes will be made by even the most revolutionary and far-sighted tendencies.
 But continuous repetition, a continual zig-zagging between opportunism and ultra-leftism, ceases to be a mistake and becomes a tendency.
 It is this tendency whose history we have analysed.
 A tendency which like the Stalinists and reformists before them, refuses to analyse its mistakes in order to correct them.